Namonuito Atoll

 Namonuito Atoll, also called Namonweito, Weito, or Magur Islands, is the largest atoll of the Federated States of Micronesia and of the Caroline Islands with a total area of 2,267 km², unless one considers the still larger Chuuk (Truk) Lagoon as a type of atoll in an early stage of development.
 In Micronesia, only Kwajalein Atoll of the Marshall Islands is still larger.

 Namonuito Atoll lies in the northwestern region (Oksoritod) of Chuuk State, the largest federal state of the Federated States of Micronesia, about 170 km northwest of Chuuk Lagoon (measured from Pisaras Islet to the northern and western parts of the fringing reef of Chuuk Lagoon.
 It is roughly triangular in shape, with the base running 82 km along its southern side.

-The southwest corner of the triangle is marked by Ulul islet, the main island (largest and most populated), also called Onoun.
+The southwest corner of the triangle is marked by Onoun islet, the main island (largest and most populated), also called Ulul.

-The other islets lie mostly on the northeast side, from Pisaras islet in the southeast corner to Magur (Makur) islet in the north corner.
+The other islets lie mostly on the northeast side, from Piherarh (Pisaras) in the southeast corner to Makur (Magur) islet in the north corner.
 The 12 islets have an aggregate land area of only 4.5 km².
 The total population is 1,341 (census of 2000).

 The reef rim of the atoll is submerged for the greater part and is marked by the lighter colour of the water over it.
 The depths on the reef range from 0.9 to 18.3 m.
 The reef appears to be in the process of formation and can be crossed at many places.
 The lagoon is not of uniform depth.
 Except for a 5.5 m patch, located 22 km west of Pisaras island, and a detached reef, with depths of 2.7 to 3.7 m, located about 10 km of Pisaras, there appears to be a depth greater than 9 m on the scattered lagoon coral heads.